 Outer Planetary Zone

-- This zone has 4 planets, Jupiter, Saturn, Uranus and Neptune and are also known as Jovian planets as their structure is similar to Jupiter.
+- This zone has 4 planets.
+Here, the planets in order from the sun are Jupiter, Saturn, Uranus and Neptune and they are also known as Jovian planets as their structure is similar to Jupiter.

 These are huge in size and mass and are known as gas giant planets.